Hello, adventurer! I see you are interested in Kilimanjaro, and that is awesome because it is a life-changing trip!

 You certainly should not expect a high-end Michelin star restaurant, but given the fact you are going to be veeeery far from civilization, the cooks are doing an amazing job!

-NOTE: Vegetarian, vegan and gluten-free options are usually available, make sure to double check this with your potential tour provider.
+NOTE: Vegetarian, vegan and gluten-free options are usually available but make sure to double check this with your potential tour provider.

 The company I chose – can I recommend it?

 The company name is Trekking Hero and yes, I can definitely recommend them, I think they did a great job!
-My guide was a super professional, he’s been climbing Kili for 16 years now and he did it over 120 times.
+My guide was super professional; he’s been climbing Kili for 16 years now and he’s done it over 120 times.
 What is even more important, he was very supportive during the entire time and he really cared about our health and our success conquering the mountain.
 He was understanding and never rushed us.
 He carried 10 kg of oxygen masks and all the necessary pills with him at times, just in case.
 The cook did an amazing job, we had more than enough food and it varied all the time!

 Even if the team did a great job fixing it for us, it was still not ideal, but they did what they could, considering we were already on the mountain.
-The same goes for the dining tent – it was a picky zipper sometimes only closing halfway.
+The same goes for the dining tent – it had a picky zipper, sometimes only closing halfway.
 This can become a little uncomfortable if it is windy outside.

-UPDATE: I spoke to one of the owners of the company about the issue and he assured me that they will take care of it immediately and they will renew the equipment more often from now on so I think this should not be an issue anymore.
+UPDATE: I spoke to one of the owners of the company about the issue and he assured me that they will take care of it immediately and they will refurbish and check the equipment more often from now on so I think this should not be an issue anymore.

 Machame vs Lemosho – which one to choose?

-If you think everything is fine, then Machame is a great option as it also allows enough time to acclimatize – I personally found it has the ideal combination of difficulty, time and views!
+If you think everything will be fine, then Machame is a great option as it also allows enough time to acclimatize – I personally found it has the ideal combination of difficulty, time and views!
 I had no regrets about my choice!

 I have an entire post with all the items you will need to conquer Kilimanjaro, click here to read it.

 For instance, I forgot some pretty important things such as a towel and a thermos.
-Please go through my post in order to not repeat my mistakes.
+Please go through my post in order to avoid my mistakes.

 Insurance for Kilimanjaro

-Whether you want it or not, climbing Kilimanjaro comes with some risks and it is VERY MUCH recommended to get insurance in advance.
-Most of the tour companies do not cover any costs if you will feel bad on the mountain, you will have to pay for it from your pocket.
-In case something goes wrong, your insurance company will cover all the costs including the transportation costs (the helicopter from the mountain to the hospital alone is 2.000 US$).
+Whether you want it or not, climbing Kilimanjaro comes with some risks and it is VERY MUCH recommended you get insurance in advance.
+Most of the tour companies do not cover any costs if you feel bad on the mountain; you will have to pay for any incurred expenses out of your own pocket.
+In case something goes wrong, your insurance company will cover all costs including the transportation costs (the helicopter from the mountain to the hospital alone is US $2,000).